SuperGSeg: Open-Vocabulary 3D Segmentation with Structured Super-Gaussians: superg Details

-\textbf{Module Design.} As~\figureautorefname~\ref{fig:sg_module} depicts, our SuperG generating network consists of four learnable MLPs.
-More specifically, inspired by SPNet~\cite{hui2021spnet}, we implement three mapping functions $F_\phi$, $F_\varphi$, $F_\psi$ as MLPs.
-Each function is tailored to a specific difference in attributes, capturing complex and nuanced information about the relationship between an anchor and its $k$-nearest Super-Gaussians independently and encoding the relevancy of that attribute (coordinate, segmentation, or geometry) for the Super-Gaussian assignment into a feature embedding.
-The final MLP $F_{sg}$ takes the concatenation of three embeddings as input to integrate the spatial, semantic, and geometric differences into probabilistic assignments.
+\paragraph{Module Design.} As shown in~\figureautorefname~\ref{fig:sg_module}, our \acrshort{superg} clustering network consists of four learnable MLPs.
+Inspired by SPNet~\cite{hui2021spnet}, we design three attribute-specific learnable functions $F_\phi$, $F_\varphi$, and $F_\psi$, each implemented as a single-hidden-layer MLP with ReLU activation.
+These functions independently encode the differences between an anchor and its $k$-nearest \acrshort{superg}s in coordinates, segmentation features, and geometry, respectively, producing embeddings that reflect the relevance of each attribute for \acrshort{superg} assignment.
+A final MLP, $F_{sg}$, then concatenates these embeddings and integrates spatial, semantic, and geometric cues into a probabilistic assignment.

-\paragraph{Grouping Super-Gaussians for Instance and Hierarchical Segmentation.} As described in Section ~\ref{sec:Super-Gaussian}, after training the Super-Gaussian association modules outlined above, we generate the predicted soft association map, denoted as $\widehat{A} \in \mathbb{R}^{n \times k}$.
-Each anchor point is assigned to one of its $k$-nearest neighbors based on the highest probability, resulting in the hard Super-Gaussian assignment, represented as $\bar{A} \in \mathbb{R}$.
-The attributes of these Super-Gaussians are then updated based on the hard assignments by computing the mean of the attributes of the anchor points assigned to each Super-Gaussian.
-These refined Super-Gaussians serve as the fundamental units for analyzing and interpreting the entire 3D scene.
+\paragraph{Grouping \acrlong{superg}s for Instance and Hierarchical Segmentation.} After training the \acrshort{superg} association modules, we obtain a soft association map $\mA \in \mathbb{R}^{N' \times k}$.
+During inference, each anchor point is assigned to one of its $k$-nearest neighbors with the highest probability, leading to a hard \acrshort{superg} assignment $\bar{\mA} \in \mathbb{R}^{N' \times 1}$.
+The attributes of each \acrshort{superg} are then computed by averaging the attributes of its assigned anchors.

-Specifically, as depicted in \figureautorefname~\ref{fig:sg_graph}, we construct a graph where nodes represent Super-Gaussians.
-Given an instance similarity threshold $\tau_{ins}$, we determine that a Super-Gaussian and one of its $k$-nearest neighbors belong to the same instance if their instance feature similarity exceeds $\tau_{ins}$.
-These nodes are then connected by an edge.

-Similarly, each instance is further divided into parts by constructing a Super-Gaussian graph within each instance and computing its connected components.
-The connectivity between nodes is defined based on the hierarchical feature similarity and a specified threshold $\tau_{hier}$.
-In our implementation, we set $k=3$ for nearest neighbor search, $\tau_{ins} = 0.8$ for instance segmentation, and $\tau_{hier}=0.9$ for part segmentation.